 Having data in the cloud can make sharing much easier.
 Users can control who has access and to what data.
-Backblaze Backup and B2 Cloud Storage support sharing links that can be sent to anyone who needs permanent or temporary access to stored data.
-This is ideal if you’re working with second shooters on a project or relaying final deliverables to a client.
+Backblaze Computer Backup and Backblaze B2 Cloud Storage support sharing links that can be sent to anyone who needs permanent or temporary access to stored data.
+This is ideal if you’re working across global teams on a project or relaying final deliverables to a client.

 Challenges of the Cloud

-For some, there are real challenges using the cloud for backing up or archiving data, especially when they have a lot of data, as many photographers and videographers do.
+For some, there are real challenges to using the cloud for backing up or archiving data, especially when you have a lot of data.
 As services expand and new technologies are adopted, transfer speeds will continue to increase and should help overcome that hurdle.